mindpath-tech/logger/README.md

 This module currently support following providers.
 You can use any combination of below providers.

  - **console**: Pass if you need logs to be print on console.
- - **grafana**: Pass if you want to sent logs to grafana.
+ - **grafana**: Pass if you want to sent logs to grafana using loki transport.
 Grafana url is needed for this.

 Some of the Log providers needs there configuration properties as well.
 Follow below steps to set Log Providers in environment variable.